Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Empirical Results

 \Cref{table:rl-qot-dbp-results} summarizes the changes in the sum of discounted reward of both policies relative to a baseline policy.
 QOT-DirectBP outperforms VLT-DirectBP when evaluated under the QOT transition dynamics.
 While it is unsurprising that the policy trained on the simulator (with Gen-QOT) used in evaluation performs best, this does underscore the impact of a ``Sim2Real'' gap -- in this case ``reality'' is the QOT simulator -- as the overall performance gain is ~8\%.
 Both policies still outperform the Newsvendor baseline, which is unsurprising given the results in \citet{madeka2022deep}.

 In addition to cumulative discounted reward, we can also consider the distribution of period-wise statistics. \Cref{fig:per-period-stats}.
 What is interesting is that QOT-DirectBP selects larger order quantities, which likely reflects the fact that Gen-QOT captures stochastic yields.
 We also note that QOT-DirectBP has higher mean and median reward than other policies.
+Indeed, \Cref{fig:gym-order-comparison} shows that for lower yield products, the mean order placed by QOT-DirectBP is higher than that of VLT-DirectBP.
+Put differently -- the QOT-DirectBP policy can adjust to variable yield rates at the product level.